Mike Moustakas Player Props: Rockies vs. Guardians

-After going 1-for-4 in his last game, Mike Moustakas and the Colorado Rockies take on the Cleveland Guardians (who will start Cal Quantrill) at 6:10 PM ET on Monday.
+On Tuesday, Mike Moustakas (coming off going 3-for-4 with a double) and the Colorado Rockies play the Cleveland Guardians, whose starting pitcher will be Peyton Battenfield.
+First pitch is at 6:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+In his most recent game, he had three hits (going 3-for-4 with a double) against the Guardians.

 Mike Moustakas Game Info & Props vs. the Guardians